Good Intentions, Broken Trust, & Practices of Accountability in the Deep South

 First I heard about some of their biggest concerns in their community — women’s health, childhood mental illness, literacy, homelessness, lack of opportunity.
 Poverty.
 They asked, how could ioby help?

 I listened.
 I reflected back.
 I tried my best.
 And finally I had to say, I don’t know.
 I know that is inadequate.
-I’m not here as a community organizer or to offer fundraising coaching.
+I’m not here as a community organizer, or to offer fundraising coaching.
 I am just here in a research capacity.

 And there I stood, in this moment, the face of the Robert Wood Johnson Foundation, one of the largest funders in the world, asking this community once again to subject themselves to an outsider’s research efforts.
 Arrie looked at me standing in front of the room and said, the Robert Wood Johnson Foundation sent you here, knowing the stats, to do more research, when what we desperately need is action.

 Trust is hard earned in the South, if earned at all.
 Memories are long, and history has repeated itself over and over.
 There is a pattern of outsiders parachuting in with intentions ranging from good (helping, researching) to nefarious (extracting, exploiting).
-In 2019, we who are committed to community change and social impact know that it is impact, not intentions, that matter.
+In 2019, we who are committed to community change and social justice know that it is impact, not intentions, that matter.
 And regardless of intentions, the impact of this pattern is the same — communities who struggle the most, who are poked and prodded and researched and “helped” and exploited the most, have become all too accustomed to outsiders coming in with a big idea, big question, big opportunity — never to be heard from again.
-It is this pattern that I propagated with my well intentioned research and slick powerpoint presentation that night.
+It is this pattern that I perpetuated with my well intentioned research and slick powerpoint presentation that night.
 It is this pattern that I named to this generous group of women (generous of time, generous of spirit), for which I professed my embarrassment for representing, and my apologies for propagating.

 As Arrie left we shook hands and I thanked her for her time, & for being so transparent about her frustration.
 She nodded with stoicism and empathy, looked me in the eyes and said, next time send your boss.